-If you want a fish tank that attracts attention and starts conversations (but you aren’t quite ready for a super high-maintenance fish-keeping experience), you should definitely consider African cichlids.
+African cichlids are the best way to have a fish tank that attracts attention and starts conversations.
+Even if you aren’t quite ready for a super high-maintenance fish-keeping experience, you should definitely consider African cichlids.

 Each type of African cichlid has its own unique combination of colors, patterns, and other physical traits.